Maine Master Naturalist Program

 MMNP offers a rigorous, yearlong course where students learn about Maine’s plants, animals, geology, ecological systems, and more.
 Organized and taught by experienced Maine Master Naturalists and outside experts, the course provides hands-on learning in the classroom and in the field.
 Students deepen their learning through extensive homework including nature journaling, sketching, and field observation.
 View the Course Description page for a list of topics and other details.

-MMNP has held over a dozen courses at locations from Falmouth to Holden and South Paris to Mount Desert Island.
+Since 2012 MMNP has held over a dozen courses at locations from Wells to Calais and South Paris to Mount Desert Island.
 The organizers are continually enhancing the program, seeking ways to reach more people and to expand into more areas of Maine.
 Further courses are in the planning stages.
 Information will be posted here as soon as details are in place.

 After graduation, Maine Master Naturalists are required to volunteer to share their knowledge with others.
-To date, MMNP has trained over 200 Maine Master Naturalists.
+To date, MMNP has trained 250 Maine Master Naturalists.
 These volunteers have provided thousands of hours of nature programming on a wide range of topics throughout a substantial portion of Maine, reaching audiences of all ages.

 Graduates join the MMNP “nexus of naturalists” with opportunities to connect with other graduates and to continue learning about Maine’s natural environment.

 What Does the Course Look Like?

 Maine Master Naturalists are available as volunteers to educate the public about the natural world.
-If your organization is planning an event that could use Master Naturalist volunteers, please get in touch with MMNP below or on the ‘Contact Us’ page.
+Click here to see where graduates have volunteered.
+If your organization is planning an event that could use Master Naturalist volunteers, please get in touch with MMNP below or on the “Contact Us” page.
 Your request will be sent to our graduates.
 MMNP can’t guarantee that a Master Naturalist will be available for your event, but it’s likely that someone will step up to help.